Ethorbit/steamcmd-server-docker/README.md

 * `SRCDS_AUTOUPDATE`

 This will update and validate files in the background when the server is started; it's on by default.
+To disable: set to 0.

 * `SRCDS_UPDATE`